Parents & Families

 Parents Guide: What You Need to Know

 Choosing the right college is about more than academics - it’s about finding the right fit.
-Encourage your student to visit campus, talk to current students, and explore programs that align with their goals.
+At Northeast, we know that your student's education is more than just a degree: it's an investment into lifelong professional success.
+Our outstanding, in-demand healthcare programs and competitively-priced tuition make educational goals possible.
+Encourage your student to visit campus, talk to current students and explore programs that align with their goals.

 Undergraduate options like the Associate of Applied Science (AAS) in Diagnostic Medical Sonography and AAS in Radiologic Technology prepare students for in-demand careers with practical, clinical training.
 For those interested in therapeutic and wellness professions, a Massage Therapy Certificate program can provide the skills needed to pass the New York State Massage Therapy Examination for licensure and pursue a wide variety of professional opportunities.